NuSynth/bookgpt/README.md

 # bookgpt
-This program is intended to guide ChatGPT through prompts to make it write entire novels and series of novels.
+This program is intended to guide ChatGPT through prompts to make it write entire novels.
+Later updates will enable it to make series of novels.

-This program is not yet complete.
-There are a couple of sections left to write.
-I actually got sick of working on it, because I dont even like the program.
-But it will be able to generate a ton of books within a few minutes, and has the capability to make the user a lot of money by selling the novels on Amazon, without the user doing any more work other than uploading the books to Amazon.
+The books it makes require some minor edits so that the chapters flow seemlessly.
+It outputs text files.
+The users has to make the bookfile themselves.

+Don't check the box for custom number of chapters.
+It doesn't work right yet.
+I only left that in the GUI because I dont feel like changing more of the GUI code right now.

+In order to run the program, you have to get an API key from OpenAI, and you probably need to setup a virtual environment to run this.
+I use a virtual environment.

+Open a directory that you want the text files to be stored in, and run this in a terminal:

+python3 '/path/to/bookGPTgui.py'

+using the full path from the root of your system to the python file.